China Entry Card Guide – How to Fill & Travel Requirements

 • Proof of income or employment

-• Medical certificate (for long-term stays or work visas)
+• Medical documents (for long-term stays)

 Customs and Declarations When Entering China